RhetTbull/osxphotos/osxphotos/tutorial.md

     template fields.

 `osxphotos export ~/Desktop/folder for exported videos/ --keyword Quik --only-movies --db /path to my.photoslibrary --touch-file --finder-tag-keywords --person-keyword --xattr-template findercomment "{title}{title?{descr?{newline},},}{descr}" --exiftool-merge-keywords --exiftool-merge-persons --exiftool --strip`

+### Color Themes

+Some osxphotos commands such as export use color themes to colorize the output to make it more legible.
+The theme may be specified with the `--theme` option.
+For example: `osxphotos export /path/to/export --verbose --theme dark` uses a theme suited for dark terminals.
+If you don't specify the color theme, osxphotos will select a default theme based on the current terminal settings.
+You can also specify your own default theme.
+See `osxphotos help theme` for more information on themes and for commands to help manage themes.
+Themes are defined in `.theme` files in the `~/.osxphotos/themes` directory and use style specifications compatible with the [rich](https://rich.readthedocs.io/en/stable/style.html) library.

 ### Conclusion